panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 ---
 title: Don't Use JavaScript Variables Without Knowing Temporal Dead Zone
-description: Temporal Dead Zone manages the availability of variables and classes declaration in JavaScript.
+description: Temporal Dead Zone forbids the access of variables and classes before declaration in JavaScript.
 published: '2019-10-01T13:00Z'
 modified: '2019-10-01T13:00Z'
 thumbnail: './images/hourglass.jpg'
 slug: javascript-variables-and-temporal-dead-zone
-tags: ['javascript', 'variable', 'function', 'class']
+tags: ['javascript', 'tdz', 'es2015']
-recommended: ['use-react-memo-wisely', '7-architectural-attributes-of-a-reliable-react-component']
+recommended: ['variables-lifecycle-and-why-let-is-not-hoisted', 'javascript-hoisting-in-details']
 type: post
 commentsThreadId: temporal-dead-zone-in-javascript
 ---

 Let me ask you a simple question.
 Which of the following code snippets will generate an error?

-The first one that first creates a class instance, then defines the class:
+The first one that creates an instance, then defines the used class:

 ```javascript
 new Car('red'); // Does it work?